Remote work statistics you need to know (2026)

 How has the number of meetings changed with remote work?

 Many employees report an increase in the number of virtual meetings since transitioning to remote or hybrid work, sometimes leading to "Zoom fatigue."
-Some reports suggest meeting time tripled early in the pandemic.
+Some reports suggest meeting time tripled early in the pandemic, though this has moderated somewhat.

 What percentage of communication is perceived as lost without non-verbal cues?